stephentino/estimate_akm/README.md

 ### AKM models

-The AKM model [(Abowd, Kramarz, and Margolis 1999)](https://doi.org/10.1111/1468-0262.00020) quantifies the contribution of workers and firms to earnings inequality.
+The AKM model [(Abowd, Kramarz, and Margolis 1999)](https://doi.org/10.1111/1468-0262.00020) can be used to quantify the contribution of workers and firms to earnings inequality.
 The model assumes that the log of an individual's earnings can be decomposed into a the sum of a person effect, a firm effect, a time-varying index of individual characteristics, and a residual.

 Formally, the AKM model posits that the log earnings of individual $i$ at firm $j$ at time $t$ can be written as: